WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 If you trust nopara73's key and you are faimiliar with the [Web Of Trust](https://security.stackexchange.com/questions/147447/gpg-why-is-my-trusted-key-not-certified-with-a-trusted-signature), please consider also [validating it](https://www.gnupg.org/gph/en/manual/x334.html).

-## GPG Verification with GUI on windows
+## GPG Verification with GUI

 If you prefer Graphical user interface this guide is yours.
 There is also a nice video guide [here](https://youtu.be/D8U53PFEsVk?t=45).

-1. Download Gpg4win from https://www.gpg4win.org/get-gpg4win.html
+1. Download Gpg4win from https://www.gnupg.org/download/index.html
 2. Install Gpg4win

 ![Install Gpg4win](https://i.imgur.com/YKDdw1k.png)